 The cash-strapped duo did most of the tasting and testing themselves, to the point where Sylvan was diagnosed with caffeine poisoning after regularly consuming 30 to 40 cups of coffee a day.

-Finally, the design and automation were perfected to create what you know as Keurig coffee makers, today.
+Finally, the design and automation were perfected to create what you know as Keurig coffee machines, today.

 The machine’s biggest plus it that it brews a fresh cup every time and does not let your coffee go stale.
 Today, after years of research and innovation, Keurig manufactures single serve coffee pods – K-pods – in a vast variety of flavors.
 It also produces K-pods for hot chocolate and a range of teas.
 Although some users complain of faulty machines and complicated operational controls, Keurig has received largely positive feedbacks and is a popular product among coffee lovers.

-If you are considering purchasing a Keurig coffee machine and are wondering which would be the best model to invest in, you sure are concerned about performance and longevity of the coffee maker you buy.
+If you are considering purchasing a Keurig brewer and are wondering which would be the best model to invest in, you sure are concerned about performance and longevity of the coffee maker you buy.

 The one stark difference between the variants is the size of the water reservoirs each possess and the individual brewing capacities regarding cup size options.

 Keurig manufactures two main types of coffee makers – for home use and for commercial.
 Two of the commercial machines – K145 and K155 – are also deemed suitable for home use and perform optimally when used by large families or offices with compact teams or small eateries and restaurants.